zachcp/datalevin/planner.md

 ## Query planning

 The optimzer will first leverage the entity classes and the links between them to generate the skeleton of the plan.
-Essentially, we use the set of attributes and their relationships in the query to a. break up the query into sub-queries that can be independently executed,  b. pre-filter the entities involved in each sub-query.
-This reduces the amount of work we have to do, especially for complex queries that involves long clain of clauses.
+Essentially, we leverage the set of attributes and their relationships in the query to:

+a. break up the query into sub-queries that can be independently executed,
+b. pre-filter the entities involved in each sub-query.

+This significantly reduces the amount of work we have to do, especially for complex queries that involves long clains of where clauses.

 Entity classes and links form a directed graph.
-Querying is effectively matching query graph and data graph.
+Querying is effectively matching query graph with data graph.
 After the planner identifies the entity classes as well as their linkage in the query, query link graph is then matched to data link graph, producing a set of link chains.
 Each chain can be considered a sub-query, and sub-queries can be processed in parallel.
 The results of the